 What is Forest Bathing? with Duncan Murdoch

-Duncan Murdoch, a Certified Nature & Forest Therapy guide, frequently leads Forest Bathing Walks at the Farm.
+Duncan Murdoch, a Certified Nature & Forest Therapy guide, has lead many Forest Bathing Walks at the Farm.
 We asked him a few questions about what the experience is like.
-His next Forest Bathing program here is February 15.
-See our calendar for additional opportunities.

 What is forest bathing?

 Forest Bathing is a research-based practice for supporting healing and wellness through immersion in forests and other natural environments.
 The decades old practice originated in Japan and is known as shinrin-yoku, which literally translates to “taking in the forest.” or “forest bathing”.
 Studies have demonstrated a wide array of health benefits, especially in the cardiovascular and immune systems, and for stabilizing and improving mood and cognition.
 I build on those benefits and look beyond to what happens when people remember that we are a part of nature and are intrinsically connected to all other beings in fundamental ways.

 Why would someone want to participate in forest bathing?